riteshvg/tlp/content/posts/02-02-2025 AEP Web SDK Basics - Part 1.md

 {{<figure src = "https://ik.imagekit.io/hyegquogx/The_Learning_Project/Screenshot%202025-02-03%20at%201.01.36%E2%80%AFPM.png">}}

-**Remember these definitions**
+**Remember these definitions:**

-Alloy.js - JavaScript library written from scratch to replace all four existing libraries AEP Web SDK - A broader framework that includes Alloy.js and other necessary components AEP Mobile SDK - A framework built for mobile applications AEP Web SDK Extension - An extension built around AEP Web SDK available for Adobe Tags for desktop data collection
+- Alloy.js - JavaScript library written from scratch to replace all four existing libraries
+- AEP Web SDK - A broader framework that includes Alloy.js and other necessary components
+- AEP Mobile SDK - A framework built for mobile applications
+- AEP Web SDK Extension - An extension built around AEP Web SDK available for Adobe Tags for desktop data collection

+##### How does AEP Web SDK work

+With the introduction to AEP Web SDK out of the way, let's move forward with the different components that you need to setup for a successful implementation:

 {{< alert info >}}
 Please note: We will be only covering Web SDK implementation in this blog series
 {{< /alert >}}

-**How does AEP Web SDK work**

-##### Characters in a Web SDK implementation
+###### Characters in a Web SDK implementation

-With the introduction to AEP Web SDK out of the way, let's move forward with the different components that you need to setup for a successful implementation:
+In a AEP Web SDK implementation, we have to take care of multiple components.
+They all need to work in parallel to deliver the desired output.
+Let's first look at the different components of an implementation

 - AEP Web SDK extension
 - Datastream